-We have determined that projected future taxable income is adequate to allow for realization of all domestic deferred tax assets, except for the foreign tax credit of \$2.2 million generated in fiscal 2002, which expires at August 31, 2012.
+The foreign tax credit of \$2.2 million that was generated in fiscal 2002 expired in fiscal 2012.
+Accordingly, the corresponding valuation allowance of \$2.2 million previously recorded against the foreign tax credit was reversed in fiscal 2012, leaving no remaining valuation allowance against any of our deferred income tax assets at August 31, 2012.
+We have determined that projected future taxable income is adequate to allow for realization of all domestic deferred tax assets.
 We considered sources of taxable income, including future reversals of taxable temporary differences, future taxable income exclusive of reversing temporary differences and carryforwards, and reasonable, practical tax-planning strategies to generate additional taxable income.
-Based on the factors described above, we concluded that realization of our domestic deferred tax assets, except for \$2.2 million in foreign tax credit carryforwards, is more likely than not at August 31, 2011.
+Based on the factors described above, we concluded that realization of all our domestic deferred tax assets is more likely than not at August 31, 2012.

-The table below presents the pre-tax book income, significant book versus tax differences, and taxable income for the years ended August 31, 2011, 2010, and 2009 (in thousands).
+The table below presents the pre-tax book income, significant book versus tax differences, and taxable income for the years ended August 31, 2012, 2011, and 2010 (in thousands).